 - 1 tablespoon of water, may not be used, see notes

-- Making caramel for flan: Mix sugar and water and cook in a heavy saucepan over low heat until thick dark caramel forms.
+- Mix sugar and water and cook in a heavy saucepan over low heat until thick dark caramel forms.
 Make sure it does not burn!
 You may need to stir it gently with a spatula to prevent it from burning on the hot spots.Pour carefully into a 5-cup baking pan and spread all over.
 Cool to room temperature, by then the caramel should have hardened.

-- Baking: Bake in a hot water bath (bain Marie) in preheated oven to 320 ºF [160ºC] for one hour or until a toothpick or thin knife inserted in the center comes out clean.
+- Bake in a hot water bath (bain Marie) in preheated oven to 320 ºF [160ºC] for one hour or until a toothpick or thin knife inserted in the center comes out clean.

-- Serving: Remove from the oven and the water bath and cool to room temperature.
+- Remove from the oven and the water bath and cool to room temperature.
 Chill in the fridge.
 Loosen the edges of the flan with a toothpick.
 To unmold, place a serving plate on top of the mold (a deep-enough plate to retain the syrup) and invert.
 Serve still chilled.

 Nutritional information is calculated automatically based on ingredients listed.
 Please consult your doctor if you need precise nutrition information.